mtlynch/mtlynch.io/content/notes/hello-base/index.md

 But I'd love to see this friction gone entirely.
 I'd prefer a tutorial that's frictionless and fake (i.e. doesn't really publish to the blockchain) than one that makes me jump through hoops just to publish a "hello world" smart contract to the Base testnet.

+[mess with dns](https://messwithdns.net/) by [Julia Evans](https://jvns.ca/) is a great example of a tutorial that requires complicated infrastructure (a DNS server), but the author abstracted away the complicated bits so that the reader can do everything from within a single web app.

 ### Test on Firefox

 I was able to get through the tutorial up to "Read Contract" and then it just stopped working at "Read Contract."
 I'm using Firefox on Win10: